tonimelisma/mail/ARCHITECTURE.md

 1. **Initial Account Sync:**
     * A one-time WorkManager job (InitialAccountSyncWorker) triggered on new account login.
-    * Downloads message headers, bodies (calculating `sizeInBytes`), and attachments (using `AttachmentEntity.size`) for a user-configurable duration (options: 30 Days, 90 Days (default), 6 Months, All Time, managed via `UserPreferencesRepository` and `SettingsScreen.kt`), capped at a user-defined overall cache limit (default 0.5GB, options: 0.5GB, 1GB, 2GB, 5GB via `CacheSizePreference`). `FolderContentSyncWorker` reads this preference and instructs the `GmailApiHelper` or `GraphApiHelper` to filter messages accordingly.
-Individual attachments over 25MB are skipped for this bulk download (metadata only).
+    * Downloads message headers, and potentially bodies (calculating `sizeInBytes`) and attachments (using `AttachmentEntity.size`) based on user's `DownloadPreference` settings for a user-configurable duration (options: 30 Days, 90 Days (default), 6 Months, All Time, managed via `UserPreferencesRepository` and `SettingsScreen.kt`), capped at a user-defined overall cache limit (default 0.5GB, options: 0.5GB, 1GB, 2GB, 5GB via `CacheSizePreference`). `FolderContentSyncWorker` reads these preferences and instructs the `GmailApiHelper` or `GraphApiHelper` to filter messages accordingly, and enqueues body/attachment downloads based on preferences.
 2. **Periodic Background Sync:**
     * A recurring PeriodicWorkRequest via WorkManager (e.g., FolderContentSyncWorker) to check for new mail and other updates at user-defined intervals (e.g., every 15 minutes), ensuring battery efficiency.
-This performs delta synchronization for all relevant folders.
+This performs delta synchronization for all relevant folders and enqueues body/attachment downloads based on preferences.
 3. **Foreground Sync & Activity-Driven Sync:**
     * **Constant Polling (Key Folders):** When the app is in the foreground, the SyncEngine ensures frequent, short-interval polling (delta sync) for critical folders: Inbox, Drafts, and Outbox.